p4lang/p4c/docs/README.md

 After adding the new configuration file, rerun `bootstrap.sh`

-For testing purpose, P4C will be installed in the build/ directory when executing `make`.
+For testing purposes, `p4c` will be installed in the build/ directory when executing `make`.
-User can install `P4C` to other system path by running `make install`
+Users can install `p4c` to other system path by running `make install`